Smart Bicycling Classes and Bicycle Friendly Driver Presentations for Neighbors, Businesses, and Organizations

 Fort Wayne Trails recently received a grant from General Motors Company to hire the League of American Bicyclists to train several people in our community to teach bicycle/driving safety.
 We now have certified League Cycling Instructors (LCI) who are eager to provide instruction to members of your neighborhood or business.

 Fort Wayne Trails has determined that our community will be safer for bicyclists, automobiles, and the general public if more of us understand best practices for riding safely.
-We have received funding from General Motors Company to provide this training for ten (10) members of our community.
-Fort Wayne Trails will provide the registration fees for this course, in return for dedicated service hours in the community.
-Additional spots may be available however participants would be responsible for the full registration fee of $350 and includes the seminar materials.
+We have received funding from General Motors Company to provide this program.

 Nationally, 50% of accidents between bicyclists and motor vehicles are caused by motor vehicles.
 In Allen County statistics show that 52% of such accidents are caused by motor vehicles.

 In 2017, in Allen County, 81 bicyclists were involved in motor vehicle collisions.
 In 2009, the number was 71.
 Studies have shown that bicycle/driving safety programming in a community can decrease bicyclist-motor vehicle accidents by as much as 20%.